THIS PAGE IS UNDER REVISION.

 Collaborative Exploration, New Ways of Thinking

-Secular Buddhism is not in antagonism to heritage Buddhism, or against ritual, or any other ways in which people find the sasana to be of benefit to them and others.
-It’s acknowledging that not everyone is culturally Asian or from Gotama’s time, to suggest otherwise would itself be cultural appropriation.
-Instead, the dhamma is doing what it has always done: touching my life as it is, and making changes.
+Secular Buddhism is not in antagonism to Heritage Buddhism, or against ritual, or any other ways in which people find the sasana to be of benefit to them and others.
+It’s acknowledging that not everyone is culturally Asian/Diasporic, and to suggest otherwise would itself be cultural appropriation.
+Instead, the Dhamma is doing what it has always done: touching lives as they are and making changes.

 Secular Learning and Practice for Living Mindfully